-Parameter definitions: $mu = \mu$; sigma = σ ; Q = Q
+Parameter definitions: $mu = \mu$; $sigma = \sigma$; Q = Q

 The additional parameter allows for greater kurtosis and can produce hazard functions that initially increase and then decrease and vice versa.
-This distribution can also take on a "bathtub-shaped" hazard function that is useful for characterizing populations with high risk of mortality early and late in life. failCompare implements the flexsurv version of the generalized gamma described by Prentice (1974) which estimates parameters using a log-gamma distribution with parameters: μ , σ , Q. Below we describe the distributions using the more recognizable parameterization with parameters b.
+This distribution can also take on a "bathtub-shaped" hazard function that is useful for characterizing populations with high risk of mortality early and late in life. failCompare implements the flexsurv version of the generalized gamma described by Prentice (1974) which estimates parameters using a log-gamma distribution with parameters: μ , σ , Q. Below we describe the distributions using the more recognizable parameterization with parameters a and b as in the 2-parameter gamma model above but with the additional parameter b.